incrediblesound/secret-fs/README.md

 Secret File System
 ==================

-Secret file system is a terminal program that allows you to save encrypted files in an encrypted file system.
+Secret file system is a terminal program that opens up a shell where you can create directories and save text files.
+It includes a minimal text editor for creating the files.
+The file names and contents of the directory tree and all the files contained within it are encrypted.

 Step 1: Load a file system.
 -----